starkatt/Cocksmithing/cocksmithing.md

 ### Other Tools
 Hot glue is used for multiple steps in the crafting process.

 A cheap kitchen timer is incredibly helpful for tracking elapsed pot life.
-This isn't strictly necessary, but I highly prefer it to using a phone or making estimates based on start time.
+This isn't strictly necessary, but I highly prefer it t using a phone or making estimates based on start time.

 ## Toy Materials
 ### Silicone